 Simple pricing

-Free trial, no card.
-Then from $5/month for 100 searches across all four marketplaces, with the USPTO check built in.
+3-day free trial on any plan.
+Then from $9/month for 100 searches across all four marketplaces, with the USPTO check built in.
+Cancel anytime.

 How do I check the competition on Etsy?